Bell scripts are placed in the same directory

 Script can generate images and save them to the current default

-server embeds them into HTML.
-Current directory is cleaned every time
+directory.
+Current directory is cleaned every time before running

-before running a script.
-Different workers have different working
+a script.
+Different workers have different working directories so

 Update v0.72:

-not found there server executes script secret.ps1 or secret.py
+but if not found there server executes script secret.ps1